WebAssembly/threads/proposals/threads/ConditionalSegmentInitialization.md

 ### `mem.init` instruction

-The `mem.init` instruction copies data from a given segment into a target memory.
+The `mem.init` instruction copies data from a given passive segment into a target memory.
 The source segment and target memory are given as immediates.
 The instruction also has three i32 operands: an offset into the source segment, an offset into the target memory, and a length to copy.